szymontyburek/Public-Bios-pawd.org-/README.md

 1) Having a way to display 20 - 30 biographies, while also keeping the scrolling to a minimum for the viewers of the website

-2) Making the biographies visibilly pleasing for a majority of screen sizes
+2) Making the biographies visibility pleasing for a majority of screen sizes

 ## Solutions: